 After my husband passed away from cancer and the dust had settled, I was soon left to deal with the pain and suffering that would ensue.
 I didn’t know how or where to begin putting the pieces of my life back together again.

 I felt nervous, anxious and faint at times.
 Occasionally, I was unsteady on my feet and felt nervous about venturing outside my home, which had become my safe haven where I could hide, mourn, scream and wail.
-Read more about what the bereaved feel.

 Here are some ways to manage grief.

 Eventually, I sought one-on-one counseling with a grief therapist.
 This was the first step toward learning how to manage my new feelings.
 It also gave me permission to grieve out loud.
 Having a listening ear was all I really needed at the time.